masifamu/nd_esp32cam_capture_save_webserver/README.md

 - Web interface for capturing and saving images.
 - Selectable image frame sizes.
-- Save images with custom file names.
+- Save images with custom file names and a checkbox to select where to save the image (sdcard/browser)
 - Onboard LED control for status indication.
 - implemented the mDNS to avoid typing the IP address in the browser.